MisaelNatanael97/Basic-Dynamic-Web-Scraping-of-SSD-Products/README.md

 # Basic Dynamic Web Scraping of SSD Products

-This notebook demonstrate the use of Selenium and BeautifulSoup package in python for web scraping on dynamic website.
+This notebook demonstrates the use of Selenium and BeautifulSoup packages in python for web scraping on dynamic website.
 Here, we will try to gather data of SSD products from Shopee website.

 Chrome is used as the web browser in this notebook.
 To run this code, Chrome webdriver are needed (download here [Chrome webdriver](https://chromedriver.chromium.org/downloads)).

+Just open the dynamic-web-scraping-of-SSD-products.ipynb file (can be accessed via Google Colab).